|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Hofmedicus: Court physician.
 See also: Leibarzt.

-Hofmeister: These were private tutors that wealthier students occasionally had to assist them in their university studies.
-The Hofmeister would occasionally accompany the student to lectures and take notes or copy out the student’s notes into a neater hand (perhaps also filling them out in doing so).
-Some of these Hofmeistern had already studied with Kant, and so were now hearing the lectures a second time through. [more]
+Hofmeister: These were private tutors, generally living in the home of the family that hired them unless they were accompanying students at the university.
+In this latter case, the Hofmeister would occasionally accompany the student to lectures and take notes or copy out the student’s notes into a neater hand (perhaps also filling them out in doing so).
+Some of these Hofmeistern had already studied with Kant, and so were now hearing the lectures a second time through.

 Hofrat: Court advisor.
 (Not sure what the office involves; sitting on some committee or other, or merely honorific.)